asha23/bb-front-end-technical-task/task3-complete/README.md

 The production build is in the ```/build``` folder

 This project took 5 hours to complete.
 Why?
-Because I needed to research the best way to pull in the json files you supplied.
+Because I needed to research the best way to pull in the json files supplied.
 Could have used fetch.
 But it wasn't quite working for me.
 So I thought I'd look into a better way.
 Axios.
 Which I'd not used before.

 Kind of wanted to teach myself the best way to approach it.
 Do it properly.

-To do things properly takes time.
-Don't question it.
-Appreciate it.
+Problem solve that s**t.

 ## Improvements